-The Soil map is presented in Annexure V. The fertility status of the project area, available nitrogen and available phosphorus are low.
-However, the available potash is medium.
+The Soil map is presented in Annexure V. The fertility status of the project area, reveales low level of available nitrogen and available phosphorus.
+However, the available potash is high.
 The fertility status map of the project area is exhibited in Annexure-VI.